aditya-narayan-sahoo/moonshot-q2-frontend/README.md

 - Age (15 - 25, greater than 25)
 - Age (male, female).

-👉 **Date Range Selector:** Has a date range selector component that allows users to choose a specific time range for analytics data and <br/> updates the graph based on the selected time range and filters
+👉 **Date Range Selector:** Has a date range selector component that allows users to choose a specific time range for analytics data.<br/>
+The app automatically updates the graph based on the selected time range and filters

 👉 **Cookie Management:** Has a cookie management system to store user preferences of filters and date range.